cs3110/textbook/src/chapters/interp/substitution.md

 ## Core OCaml

-Let's now upgrade from SimPL and the lambda calculus to a larger language that we call *core OCaml*.
+Let's now upgrade from SimPL and the lambda calculus to a larger language that we call *Core OCaml*.
 Here is its syntax in BNF:

 ```text
 e ::= x | e1 e2 | fun x -> e